EOSLaoMao/theBlacklist/README.md

 #### READ it as nodeos config :)

-just run `fetch.sh`, which will using `curl` to call an api endpoint(currently, hardcoded `https://api-kylin.eoslaomao.com` as `theblacklist` already deployed on Kylin Testnet), you will get a well documented nodeos config:
+just run `fetch.sh`, which will using `curl` to call an api endpoint, you will get a well documented nodeos config:

 ```
 # from order: ECAF_Arbitrator_Order_2018-06-19-AO-001